-This self-absorption can vary across sightlines, leading to variation in the near-IR to mid-IR spectra. \item \textbf{The mid-IR is dominated by the AGN component, and the far-IR is mostly produced by the starburst component but still has a significant AGN contribution to the cold dust emission ($\mathbf{\sim 20\%}$ of observed spectral luminosity), particularly in the galactic nucleus.} The system has a prominent $9.7 \mu\mathrm{m}$ silicate absorption line when the AGN contribution is included, and significant PAH features when the AGN removed (e.g., during the pre-AGN, starburst-only phase).
-The deep $9.7 \mu\mathrm{m}$ silicate feature is produced primarily in the surrounding optically thick medium, not the dust torus itself.
-The starburst produces the majority of the overall dust heating outside of the self-absorption region ($r \gtrsim 100$ pc), but dominates PAH heating significantly closer ($r \gtrsim 10$ pc) from stochastic heating of small grains. \item \textbf{The system is lower luminosity than similar redshift ($\mathbf{z\approx 4.4}$) Hot DOGs observed by WISE likely due to selection effects, but may be detectable by future mid- to far-IR surveys such as PRIMA.} While this particular system is near the boundary of what is possible to detect at $\geq5\sigma$, PRIMA should easily detect the bridge between high luminosity Hot DOGs (detected by WISE) and lower luminosity analogs such as this one.
+This self-absorption can vary across sightlines, leading to variation in the near-IR to mid-IR spectra.
+The starburst produces the majority of the overall dust heating outside of the self-absorption region ($r \gtrsim 100$ pc), but dominates PAH heating significantly closer ($r \gtrsim 10$ pc) from stochastic heating of small grains. \item \textbf{The mid-IR is dominated by the AGN component, and the far-IR is mostly produced by the starburst component but still has a significant AGN contribution to the cold dust emission ($\mathbf{\sim 20\%}$ of observed spectral luminosity), particularly in the galactic nucleus.} {This causes an overestimation of the galactic star formation rate of $\sim 50\%$, when using the 8-1000 $\mu\mathrm{m}$ luminosity as a tracer compared to the true value in this synthetic galaxy.} \item {\textbf{The system has a prominent $\bm{9.7 \mu\mathrm{m}}$ silicate absorption line, produced primarily in the surrounding optically thick ISM dust, not the dust torus itself.} Since radiative transfer dust torus models often assume the opposite, this may have implications for such modeling in similar galaxies with dense nuclear regions. } \item \textbf{The system is lower luminosity than similar redshift ($\mathbf{z\approx 4.4}$) Hot DOGs observed by WISE likely due to selection effects, but may be detectable by future mid- to far-IR surveys such as PRIMA.} While this particular system is near the boundary of what is possible to detect at $\geq5\sigma$, PRIMA should easily detect the bridge between high luminosity Hot DOGs (detected by WISE) and lower luminosity analogs such as this one.